Off-Campus Transfer Students

-Note: Due to high student demand, several CoE majors are especially selective and competitive: biomedical engineering, chemical engineering, computer engineering and mechanical engineering.
+Note: Due to high student demand, several CoE majors have been especially selective and competitive in recent semesters: biomedical engineering, chemical engineering, computer engineering and mechanical engineering.

 Supplemental factors may also be considered, such as a university application statement that addresses interest in engineering; co-curricular activities, work, and/or military service; projects or research; and engineering-related experience.
 At least one letter of recommendation attesting to academic ability is strongly suggested.

 (3) Do Not Exceed the 80 Credit Limit.

 80 Credit Limit.
 Students who have earned more than 80 semester credits at the time of application are not eligible to apply for transfer admission to the College of Engineering.